awsdocs/amazon-chime-administration-guide/doc_source/start-kinesis-vc.md

 For more information about using IAM service\-linked roles with Amazon Chime Voice Connectors, see [Using Roles to Stream Amazon Chime Voice Connector Media to Kinesis](using-service-linked-roles-stream.md)\.
 For more information about using CloudWatch with Amazon Chime, see [Logging and Monitoring in Amazon Chime](monitoring-overview.md)\.

 When you enable media streaming for your Amazon Chime Voice Connector, Amazon Chime creates an IAM service\-linked role called AWSServiceRoleForAmazonChimeVoiceConnector\.
+If you have configured call detail record logging for Amazon Chime Voice Connectors in the Amazon Chime console, streaming detail records are sent to your configured Amazon S3 bucket\.
+For more information, see [Amazon Chime Voice Connector Streaming Detail Records](manage-global.md#vc-sdr)\.

 ## Starting Media Streaming<a name="start-kinesis"></a>